tsgates/arch-wiki-markdown/wiki/Diskless_System.md

-In addition to the setup mentioned here, you should also set up your hostname, timezone, locale, and keymap, and follow any other relevant parts of the Installation Guide.
+In addition to the setup mentioned here, you should also set up your hostname, timezone, locale, and keymap, and follow any other relevant parts of the Installation guide.

 > Bootloader